Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Angle in Pentagonal Tiling of the Sphere

-Lemma \ref{deg3v} gives the collection of vertices that necessarily appear at degree $3$ vertices in a general tiling.
-By taking the sphere and the pentagon into the consideration, we get more information.
-By \cite{ay1,gsy,yan}, we may assume that $f$ is an even number $\ge 16$.
-We also have the following basic facts from \cite[Section 2]{wy1}.
+Lemma \ref{deg3v} gives all the collections of angle combinations at degree $3$ vertices in a general tiling.
+By taking the sphere and the pentagon into consideration, we get more information.
+We use the following basic facts about pentagonal tilings of the sphere, from Lemma 4 through Lemma 8 of \cite{wy1}.